The Issue: Feedback Retention

 What do you do?
 Report.

-In video games, users report teammates or opponents when they disrupt the game for others.
-A reporting system tracks all user reports against a player, then decides whether or not to ban that player.
+Players get reported by teammates and opponents when they disrupt and negatively impact the game.
+The reporting system then tracks all user reports against a player, then uses that data to decide whether or not to ban that player.

-The reporting system is one tool that helps maintain healthy interactions in the game by punishing the consistent negative behaviours.
+This reporting system is one tool that helps maintain healthy interactions in the game by punishing players with consistently bad behaviour.

-The issue is that in some games users don’t continue to report after the first few times.
+In some games users don’t report often enough.
 They state it’s because they don’t think their reports are acted upon.
-This same thought can be echoed for user feedback.
-If users don’t feel like their feedback is acted upon, will they continue to give it?
+User feedback works in much the same way; if users don’t feel like their feedback is acted upon, will they continue to give it?

-Blizzard, the studio that created Overwatch, tells users what happens with their report if it’s acted upon.
-If a user reports a player, and the system finds that player guilty, the user who made the report receives a message the next time they open the game that states…
+Blizzard, the studio that created Overwatch, solved this by telling users when their report leads to action.
+When a user reports a player, if the reporting system punishes that player, the user who made the report receives a message that states…

 The user gave feedback.
 The feedback is acted upon.
-The user gets a thank you.
+The user is thanked.

 Why this matters